MangiameliFabio/MangiameliFabio/README.md

 ### Curse of Immortality

 Curse of Immortality is a rogue-like dungeon crawler in which the player must face various challenges in an arena.
-We used Unreal Engine 5.1.
+For this project, I worked with Unreal Engine 5.0 and Git.

 I was responsible for creating the enemy logic.
-This was my first contact with the state machine pattern and I used it for all characters.
+To implement the character behavior I created a state machine component which is used on every character.
 In the game are 6 different types of enemies and all have different behaviour.
-Especially the final boss which can be seen in the second picture was a nice challenge because of the variety of different attacks.
+Especially the final boss which can be seen in the second picture was a nice challenge because of the variety of attacks.
 We used custom pathfinding which was implemented by my colleague.
-I created a heat map for this pathfinding for a more natural-looking pathfinding.
+Because the enemies tended to cluster in a group I implemented a heatmap into the pathfinding.

 I also helped out with the traps in the arena and integrated them into our damage system.

 I learned much about C++ and development in Unreal.
 Most of the code I wrote you can find [here](https://github.com/Vel0X/CurseOfImmortality/tree/main/Source/CurseOfImmortality/AI).
-Feel free to also check out the rest of the source code and play our game.
+Feel free to also check out the rest of the source code and play the game.

 |<img src="https://github.com/MangiameliFabio/MangiameliFabio/assets/92296151/b5bfa58d-f5e6-40b8-b420-02ffd857194f" width="500">|<img src="https://user-images.githubusercontent.com/92296151/229345707-2f5b3a50-d35d-49c7-b642-3e5d39a6ffab.png"  width="500">|
 |---|---|